FyroxEngine/Fyrox/examples/README.md

 The engine contains examples for various aspects.
 Currently there is not much, but I'm working on it.

+It is better to run examples with `--release` flag, because Debug version is too slow.

 ## Example 01 - Simple Scene

 *Difficulty*: Easy.